ArboreSign/sigfox-python-flask/README.md

 <p align="center"><img src ="http://www.sigfox.com/themes/custom/sigfox/images/logo-2016.svg" width="300"></p>

-## SIGFOX Python Flask Callback Tutorial
+## Sigfox Python Flask Callback Tutorial

-This tutorial briefly explains how to use SIGFOX's callback method to POST data to a Python Flask server.
-This example utilises a mock/placeholder 'Temperature' sensor that is represented by an Akeru Board (by Snootlabs) but could easily be replaced with a SIGFOX enabled device of your choosing.
+This tutorial briefly explains how to use Sigfox's callback method to POST data to a Python Flask server.
+This example utilises a mock/placeholder 'Temperature' sensor that is represented by an Akeru Board (by Snootlabs) but could easily be replaced with a Sigfox enabled device of your choosing.
 We'll use ngrok to publicly expose our server for testing purposes.

 <p align="center"><img src ="https://raw.githubusercontent.com/Bucknalla/sigfox-python-flask/master/images/sigfox-graph.png" width="900"></p>